San Diego Construction Accident Lawyers

 Types Of Construction Site Accidents

-- Car accidents during equipment or supply deliveries
+- Car accidents during equipment or supply deliveries.

-- Highway construction accidents
+- Highway construction accidents.

-- Falls from high floors, scaffolding, or roofs
+- Falls from high floors, scaffolding, or roofs.

-- Falling objects or equipment
+- Falling objects or equipment.

-- Machinery accidents involving construction equipment
+- Machinery accidents involving construction equipment.

-- Defective equipment like saws, drills, or nail guns
+- Defective equipment, like saws, drills, or nail guns.

 - Electrocutions from wires, voltage boxes, etc.

-- Bulldozer or excavator accidents
+- Bulldozer or excavator accidents.

-- Heavy equipment or materials crushing or pinning victims
+- Heavy equipment or materials crushing or pinning victims.

 Common Causes Of Construction Accidents

-- Falling objects or debris – There are a lot of construction materials throughout the site.
+- Falling Objects or Debris — There are a lot of construction materials throughout the site.
 They must be adequately stored and secured.
 When they are not, it can lead to them falling on someone.
 Construction workers can suffer catastrophic injuries or die if materials fall on them.

-- Trench collapse – Sometimes, a trench is necessary for a construction site to flourish.
+- Trench Collapse — Sometimes, a trench is necessary for a construction site to flourish.
 However, excavation cave-ins are catastrophic.
 They result in about 100 fatalities annually.
 Hundreds of construction workers also suffer injuries.

-- Forklift accidents – Operating a forklift requires training and practice.
+- Forklift Accidents — Operating a forklift requires training and practice.
 An unlicensed or untrained forklift operator can put themselves and others on the job site in danger.
 Experienced drivers can also make costly mistakes, resulting in accidents.
 This equipment is sensitive, and it can roll over.

 Falls

-There are four leading causes of construction site injuries and deaths.
+There are four common causes of construction site injuries and deaths.
 One of those is falls.
 OSHA reports that out of 1,008 construction deaths in 2020, 351 were from falls.
 Often falls happen on:

 - Roofs